CatarinaSeigward/aws-mwaa-financial-data-platform/README.md

 | Daily_Return | Close-to-close % change | 1 day |
 | Daily_Range | High - Low | 1 day |
 | Volume_Change_Pct | Volume % change | 1 day |

 ---

-## Interview Talking Points

-> "This ETL platform processes financial time-series data using **Scala + Spark** with the Dataset API for type-safe transformations.
-I implemented **window functions** for calculating technical indicators like moving averages and volatility.
->
-> For performance optimization, I configured **adaptive shuffle partitions** and implemented a **data skew handling strategy** using salting for high-volume symbols like AAPL and TSLA.
->
-> Data quality is enforced through **Great Expectations** with 17 validation rules that act as a gate before data enters the warehouse.
->
-> The infrastructure is automated via **CloudFormation**, and the pipeline runs on **AWS MWAA** (managed Airflow) in production, with a Docker Compose setup for local development parity.
->
-> The project includes a **CI/CD pipeline** with GitHub Actions that runs Python tests, builds the Scala JAR, validates CloudFormation templates, and checks data quality."

----